-Mexico Soccer Fans Stopped Using An Anti-Gay Slur That Had Gotten Them Into Big Trouble
+Mexico Soccer Fans Stopped Using An Anti-Gay Slur That Had Led Them Into Big Trouble

 “There are different rules now. … We should avoid punishments.”

-And it seems to have worked: not once during Saturday’s victory over South Korea was the word “¡Puto!” heard – at least, not loudly enough for any FIFA executives to take notice.
+And it seems to have worked; not once during Saturday’s victory over South Korea was the word “Puto” heard, at least, not loudly enough for any FIFA executives to take notice.

-So what did the Mexican fans do when the South Korean goalkeeper took a goal kick instead of chanting “¡Puto!”?
+So what did the Mexican fans do when the South Korean goalkeeper took a goal kick instead of chanting “Puto”?
 They chanted “Profe Osorio.”
 Apparently, it’s something akin to “Professor Mediocre Soccer Player.”
-It’s probably much more insulting in Spanish – but hey, at least it’s not an anti-gay slur.
+It’s probably much more insulting in Spanish, but, at least it’s not an anti-gay slur.